-A real-world use for AI in any business today is chat-bots.
+A real-world use for Artificial Intelligence (AI) is a very large and broad spectrum of technologies which most people would be familiar with through... in any business today is chat-bots.
 You may be thinking what do I need a chatbot for?
 Have you thought how a chatbot can help your business?

 They can Improve Customer Service

 A simple version of a chatbot could be an “Onboarding” bot which would ask the required questions to identify a customer and their issue and then provide that to the employee, this saves the employee from boring, repetitive questions.